danieljancar/chorizo/apps/course/src/assets/legal/content/code-of-conduct.md

 ## Enforcement

-Instances of abusive, harassing or otherwise unacceptable behaviour may be reported by contacting the project team at danieljancar@bluewin.ch.
+Instances of abusive, harassing or otherwise unacceptable behaviour may be reported by contacting the project team at dan_jan1@icloud.com.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality concerning the reporter of an incident.